-Contents for Server Certificates: This extension must contain at least one entry.
-Each entry must be dNSName containing the Fully-Qualified Domain.
+Contents for SSL/TLS Certificates: This extension must contain at least one entry.
+Each entry must be a dNSName type containing the Fully-Qualified Domain or an iPAddress type containing a validated IP address.
 HARICA must confirm that the Applicant controls the Fully-Qualified Domain Name or has been granted the right to use it by the Domain Name Registrant per section 3.2.2.4.
+For an IP address, HARICA must confirm that the Applicant controls the IP Address or has been granted the right to use it per section 3.2.2.5.
 Wildcard Domain Names are permitted.
+Certificates containing underscore characters ("") in domain labels in dNSName entries MUST NOT be present.
+Wildcard Certificates are not allowed for EV SSL/TLS Certificates except as permitted under Appendix F of the EV Guidelines.
+Wildcard Domain Names are allowed for DV and OV SSL/TLS Certificates, taking into account the provisions of section 3.2.2.6.